 - Assembling a vaccine board (either dependent or independent) to govern, provide transparency in fund collection and assessment setting as well as set policy.

 - Selecting an administrator to provide operations and communications.

 There are many benefits to universal purchase programs including:

 - Stabilize vaccine funding.

 - Lower healthcare costs.

 - Increase efficiency of vaccine ordering, tracking, delivery, and monitoring.

 - Facilitate a multi-disciplinary board involvement to oversee process improvement, new vaccine review and implementation, financial transparency, and overall efficient operation.

 They don’t.
 Children who are eligible for vaccines under the federally funded Vaccines for Children (VFC) program continue to receive those vaccines at no cost to doctors, clinics, and other providers.
-VFC status screening remains a federal requirement for each visit by a child
+VFC status screening remains a federal requirement for each pediatric visit.